Bread and Buns

 - ¼ cup pumpkin seeds (ditto)

-Start on dough cycle - menu 11.
-When it gets going add 1/2 tsp water if dough is having trouble becoming a ball.
-Scrape down sides with wooden spoon.
-An hour and a half later the dough should be ready.
-Preheat the oven to 350.
-Sprinkle a little flour on your cookie sheet.
-Have the loaf pan handy.
+Start bread machine on dough cycle - menu 11.
+When it gets going add ½ tsp water if dough is having trouble becoming a ball.
+Scrape down sides with wooden spoon. |

 Remove the dough from the bread machine basket and make sure the paddle isn't in your dough.
-Squeeze off 1/3 of the dough or so - about 12 oz.
+Squeeze off ⅓ of the dough or so - about 12 oz.
 Form into four buns and place on cookie sheet in proximity to one another but not touching.
 They'll grow a bit and link up on their own.
 Cover with wax paper and put on top of the stove where it's a little warm from the oven.
 Set a timer for 40 minutes.

 Then get the remaining dough and stretch it ever so

-When your timer goes off (and the oven is warm), remove the wax paper from the buns and into the oven for
+When your timer goes off the oven should be warm.
+Remove the wax paper from the buns and into the oven for |

 24 minutes at 350

 Remove buns to cool.
 Before they totally cool put them in the bread keeper.
 Now on to the bread.
-When the bread has expanded to make an attractive loaf (probably about the time your buns are ready) then take the wax paper off and into the oven for
+The bread should have expanded to make an attractive loaf.
+If so then take the wax paper off and into the oven for |

 44 minutes at 350

 When the time is up, remove the pan (very hot!) and shake the loaf out onto a cooling grill.
-Then flip the loaf right side up on the grill and let sit for at least 10 minutes before slicing.
-When lunch is over put the remaining bread in the bread keeper, cut side down to keep the cut fresh.
+Then flip the loaf right side up on the grill and let sit for at least 10 minutes before slicing. |

 Bread, and in particular buns, freeze well and come back almost fresh with a little zap in the microwave.